rachelgu1/darwin-dcsa.github.io/content/meet-the-dcsa.md

     <td style="vertical-align: middle">
         <strong>Bar Committee Chair</strong><br/>
         dcsa_bar AT darwin.cam.ac.uk<br/>
-        Poppy OLDROYD<br/>
+        Patrick HAYES<br/>
         <p align="justify">
-Poppy is a third-year PhD in bioelectronics, she is working on developing flexible electrodes to implant into the brain for treatment of chronic diseases.
-Poppy is usually found at the bar drinking one of their great German beers.
-Outside of the bar, she is actively involved in rowing and loves grabbing a coffee!<br><br>
+Patrick is a third year PhD student in Classics, he studies the formation of political borders during the Hellenistic Period.
+You can find him mulling over all things ancient at Darbar where he regularly pulls pints and is well known for creating a flawless Baby Guinness.
+He also loves running and reading (although not at the same time - that's difficult!).<br><br>

 Darbar is the college bar and is totally run and staffed by Darwin students.
 The Bar Chair presides over the Bar Committee and the large group of bartenders, and makes sure everyone can enjoy the bar, whilst keeping a safe and welcoming space both for customers and staff.
 If you have any questions or ideas for making Darbar even better please get in contact with the email above.
-The Bar Chair is elected by the Bar Committee rather than being elected by all students.
+The Bar Chair is elected by the Bar Committee annually.
         </p>
     </td></tr>